 Pair camera with network speaker

-Go to System > Accessories > Network speaker pairing.
+Go to System > Edge-to-edge > Pairing.

 Type the network speaker’s IP address, username and password.